madelinegarrett/Lab-15-StatsSloths-/README.md

 ```

-## Has the region with the most volume of avocado's changed since 2015?
+## Has the region with the most volume of avocados changed since 2015?
 Katie's Section

+## Does location matter when looking at price changes for avocados?

 ## Reflections
 Lab 2 Team Goal: